dumux/dumux/doc/doxygen/highleveldocs/gridvariables.md

 ## VolumeVariables

 `VolumeVariables` is a class that gives access and lets you store variables are actually needed for the computation.
 Here, one could implement a function that calculates the density of your fluid of interest from `PrimaryVariables`.
 However, in DuMuX there exists another layer.
-For instance, access to variables that are connected to your fluid of interest can be accessed and stored via the fluidstate.
+For instance, access to variables that are connected to your fluid of interest can be accessed and stored via the @ref fluidstate.
-If you keep using the example of variables that are connected to your fluid of interest, equations to calculate the variables are per default defined in the  fluidsystem.
+If you keep using the example of variables that are connected to your fluid of interest, equations to calculate the variables are per default defined in the @ref fluidsystem.
 The same logic applies to other scenarios, for instance variables that are connected to the solid (i.e., porosity).
-Per default, the VolumeVariables class acts gives you access to the next layer.
+Per default, the `VolumeVariables` class gives you access to the next layer.
 However, it is not mandatory to implement a `FluidState` or `Fluidsystem`.

 For implementation details it is reffered to the modules-documentation: